Postgraduate study programme which requires a first university degree.

 - Applicants from countries not belonging to the Bologna Zone: Results of the GRE test (Graduate Record Examinations); original score sheet with at least 155 point (Verbal Reasoning and Quantitative Reasoning Score), our GRE code is 4527.

-- Applicants from China, Vietnam and Mongolia: APS certificate (original) issued by the German Embassy of your home country
+- Applicants from China und Vietnam: APS certificate (original) issued by the German Embassy of your home country